fcsalgado/rna_pipelines_gasteracanthines/assembly/README.md

 ```

 Most of your assembly (>80%) needs to match the database.
-There is highly probable that you end up with a high number duplicates, this may be becuase "For instance, a high level of duplication may be explained by a recent whole duplication event (biological) or a chimeric assembly of haplotypes (technical)".
-Let's discard the technical part, removing the redundant transcripts
+There is a high probability that you ended up with a high number of duplicates.
+This may be because, for instance, a high level of duplication may be explained by a recent whole duplication event (biological) or a chimeric assembly of haplotypes.
+Let's discard the technical part and remove the redundant transcripts.

 ## CDHIT